-Nikki C is wearing the 'Sweetheart Bra' in petal.
+Nikki C is wearing the 'Embrace Bra' in stellar.

 It can be hard not fitting into the 'norm.'
 Whether that be small, or large.
 Women on both ends of the spectrum have it tough when trying to find suitable clothing, and I don't just mean for breasts, for most things...super tiny or XXXL jeans can be extremely hard to find too!